This post may contain affiliate links. Please read our disclosure policy.

 Enter your email for this recipe and weekly cooking inspiration!

-I love how easily this recipe scales up or down based on how much steak you have, making it perfect for feeding a crowd or enjoying a cozy dinner for two.
-And while store-bought enchilada sauce can be a time-saver when you’re in a pinch, I highly recommend making your own from scratch if you have a few extra minutes.
-It’s easier than you might think, and the flavor is truly unbeatable.
+You’ll love how easily this recipe scales up or down based on how much steak you have.
+Scale it up for feeding a crowd or down to make a cozy dinner for two.
+And while store-bought enchilada sauce saves time when you’re in a pinch, I highly recommend making your own from scratch if you have a few extra minutes.
+It’s easier than you might think, and you can not beat the flavor.

 Ingredients for Making Steak Enchiladas